tarcisiobueno/datacamp/README.md

 **Evaluation Metric:** F1-score

 ### What is the task this challenge aims to solve?
-Participants must develop machine learning models capable of distinguishing between positive and negative comments using positive, unlabeled data, and very feel quality negative samples.
+Participants must develop machine learning models capable of distinguishing between positive and negative comments using positive, unlabeled data, along with very few high-quality negative samples.
 The challenge encourages competitors to leverage innovative artificial labeling strategies, semi-supervised learning, and PU learning techniques to build robust classifiers.

 ### Why does it matter?
 Traditional supervised learning methods rely on well-annotated datasets, which are often expensive and time-consuming to create.
 However, in many real-world scenarios—such as content moderation, medical diagnosis, and financial fraud detection—negative examples are either rare or difficult to label.
 This challenge reflects these real-world constraints and encourages the development of models that can generalize effectively with minimal supervision.